 - High and peak season pricing makes it a very expensive month to visit

 - Very crowded beaches and national parks with lots of national and international tourists

 - Availability at hotels can be very hard to come by with choice accommodations being booked up months or even a year in advance

 Top 5 Things to Plan for a Trip to Costa Rica in December

-- Climb Peak Chirripo – End the year by climbing this majestic 12,500-foot peak in the Talamanca mountain range.
-From the peak it is possible on a clear morning to see both the Caribbean Sea and the Pacific Ocean.
+- Climb Peak Chirripó – End the year by climbing this majestic 12,500-foot peak in Chirripó National Park, within the Talamanca mountain range.
+From the peak, it is possible on a clear morning to see both the Caribbean Sea and the Pacific Ocean.

 - Go white-water rafting – Based on how intense the rainy season has been, rivers in December might be running really fast, which makes for an exhilarating ride!